boxysean/dbtlint/README.md

       age
     FROM placeholder

 Then the SQL linter checks this file for syntax errors.
 (Postgres uses [sqlint](https://github.com/purcell/sqlint/tree/master/lib/sqlint).)
-This should catch
+This catches all basic syntax errors.

 TODO
 ----

-[ ] Add more SQL dialects (Snowflake, Redshift, BigQuery) [ ] Add common lint hooks (vim, emacs, Sublime, Atom, PyCharm) [ ] Read from a file configuration rather than entirely from CLI flags [ ] Package so that it can be run from command-line after a `pip install dbtlint` [ ] Add code grammar rules
+- [ ] Add more SQL dialects (Snowflake, Redshift, BigQuery)
+- [ ] Add common lint hooks (vim, emacs, Sublime, Atom, PyCharm)
+- [ ] Read from a file configuration rather than entirely from CLI flags
+- [ ] Package so that it can be run from command-line after a `pip install dbtlint`
+- [ ] Add code grammar rules